 feet were not lifting off the ground; this is an impossible scenario, since He

-had already been raised from the dead, depicting the Father’s pre-approval
+had already been raised from the dead, having received His Father’s

 (83h) Thy kingdom come